MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 apps, and users of Layout and the Import Tool will need an Azure AD account to sign in to the apps.

+**How often is Layout updated?**

+Layout will follow the Modern Lifecyle Policy with continuous service updates and major updates every 6 months (October/April).

 **Do I need to be connected to Wi-Fi to use Layout?**

 If you want to convert 3D models using the Import Tool, you’ll need a Wi-Fi